 Health CareThe health-related needs of older adults are often more complex because of advanced chronic disease and associated disability and require additional attention to care coordination.

-- Older adults in Central Indiana feel health care is broadly available, but one in four have trouble affording or getting the health care they need.
+- Most older adults in Central Indiana feel preventative and physical health care is broadly available, but the share who have problems affording health care is on the rise, according to a 2021 survey.

-- Providers identify falls and the fear of falling, mental health and emotional issues, dementia and fragmented care as issues that need more resources and attention.
+Providers identify falls, mental health, dementia and fragmented care as issues that need more resources and attention.

-- Recipients of home- and community-based services report positive outcomes for hospital discharges and chronic conditions, but many who could benefit are unaware of or ineligible for those services.
+- Recipients of home- and community-based services report positive outcomes for hospital discharges and chronic conditions.
+Medicaid reforms in Indiana could expand access to these services.

 Availability of Health Care

-Central Indiana is fortunate to have an abundance of health care professionals and health care organizations, and more geriatric specialists relative to other areas of the state.
+Central Indiana is fortunate to have an abundance of health care professionals and health care organizations.
+The region has more geriatric specialists relative to other areas of the state.
 (See Data Appendix.)
 The majority of Central Indiana respondents to the Community Assessment Survey for Older Adults (CASOA™) age 60 and older reported feeling that health care is broadly available.2

 - The need for memory care programs and better treatment and support for persons living with dementia and their caregivers who are friends or loved ones